reactioncommerce/reaction-example-theme/README.md

 # Reaction Example Theme
-Reaction Commerce example theme package
+Reaction Commerce example theme plugin.

 # Installation
 Install this theme in `imports/plugins/custom/` to activate it.